How to Do a Keyword Search in Google Keyword Planner

 For now, we will take all the keywords gathered so far and load them into the Google Keyword Planner.

 In the box called "Customize your search" open the "Keyword Options" and select the first one, "Only show ideas closely related to my search terms" and save.

 Then choose "Get Ideas."

-Then click on keyword ideas, we don’t really worry about the ad group ideas for now.
+Then click on keyword ideas, we don't worry about the ad group ideas for now.

-This will reveal the monthly search volume.
-Choose what you want to keep.
+Keyword Planner will show the monthly search volume.
+Choose the words you want to keep.

 The Keyword Planner makes it easy to download the entire list into a CSV file.

-Now we go to Keywordkeg.com and enter all the keywords.
+Now we go to Keyword Keg and enter all the keywords.
 Click on “Get search volume and CPC.”